microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/Update-MgBookingBusinessAppointment.md

 ```

 ### -Customers
-It lists down the customer properties for an appointment.
+A collection of customer properties for an appointment.
 An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
 Optional.